Maladministration & Malpractice Policy

 • Conduct during assessment

-Warwickshire First Aid Training will treat all allegations of Maladministration and Malpractice as a serious incident and will launch a full investigation and where appropriate suspend staff, trainers, assessors, internal verifiers or students, as detailed in our Disciplinary and Grievance Policy.
+Warwickshire First Aid Training will treat all allegations of maladministration and malpractice as a serious incident.
+It will launch a full investigation and, where appropriate, suspend staff, trainers, assessors, internal verifiers, or students, as detailed in our Disciplinary and Grievance Policy.

-All awarding bodies that we are registered with will be informed of the allegations and the outcome of our investigation.
+We will notify all awarding bodies with whom we are registered of the allegations and the outcome of our investigation.

-We will comply with any external investigations that are required by the examining organisations or any regulatory authorities, including Police investigations as appropriate.
+We will comply with any external investigations required by examining organisations or regulatory authorities, including police investigations as appropriate.

-In the event of serious Maladministration or Malpractice, such as fraudulent activity, theft, dishonesty, corruption and abuse, the issue will be referred to the police for a full criminal investigation.
+In cases of serious maladministration or malpractice, such as fraud, theft, dishonesty, corruption, or abuse, we will report the issue to the police for a comprehensive criminal investigation.

 All staff and students will be able to appeal any sanctions imposed using either the assessment appeals procedure or the employee grievance procedure.